4 Things to Consider When Choosing a School Bus

 Obviously, I am particular about drivetrains and their importance in skoolies.

-Drivetrain refers the motor and transmission.
+Drivetrain refers to the motor and transmission.
 When considering your drivetrain, know that some are more powerful and capable than others.
 Some buses slowly crawl uphill and have a limited highway speed, while others can cruise at 80mph or better with no problem and conquer hills with ease.

 4. THE FEEL